espressif/esp-hosted/README.md

 ## 2 Architecture

-##### Hosted Slave
+##### Hosted Co-Processor
 This is an ESP chip that provides Wi-Fi, Bluetooth, and other capabilities.
+It is also referred as `hosted-slave` interchangeably.

 ##### Host MCU
 This can be any generic microcontroller (MCU).
+We demonstrate any ESP as host.
+Using port layer, any host can act as host MCU.

+##### Communication
-It uses the capabilities of the Hosted Slave through Remote Procedure Calls (RPCs).
-The Host MCU sends these RPC commands to the Hosted Slave using a reliable communication bus, like SPI, SDIO, or UART.
-The Hosted Slave then handles the RPC and provides the requested functionality to the Host MCU.
+- Host extends the capabilities of the Hosted co-processor through Remote Procedure Calls (RPCs).
+The Host MCU sends these RPC commands to the Hosted co-processor using a reliable communication bus, like SPI, SDIO, or UART.
+The Hosted co-processor then handles the RPC and provides the requested functionality to the Host MCU.

-The data (network or Bluetooth) is packaged efficiently at the transport layer to minimize overhead and delays when passing between the Host and Slave.
+- The data (network or Bluetooth) is packaged efficiently at the transport layer to minimize overhead and delays when passing between the Host and co-processor.

-This modular design allows any MCU to be used as the Host, and any ESP chip with Wi-Fi and/or Bluetooth to be used as the Hosted Slave.
-The RPC calls can also be extended to provide any function required by the Host, as long as the Slave can support it.
+- This modular design allows any MCU to be used as the Host, and any ESP chip with Wi-Fi and/or Bluetooth to be used as the Hosted co-processor.
+The RPC calls can also be extended to provide any function required by the Host, as long as the co-processor can support it.

 ## 3 Solution Flexibility